meredoth/Check_Assets/README.md

 ## Disclaimer

 * This script has not been thoroughly tested.
-Its ability to correctly identify every publishe, particularly those with Chinese characters, cannot be guaranteed.
+Its ability to correctly identify every publisher, particularly those with Chinese characters, cannot be guaranteed.

 * The script relies heavily on reflection to access internal Unity members.
 Since Unity frequently changes its internal APIs, compatibility is not guaranteed.
 It has been tested with Unity 6.3.10 and will likely fail in earlier versions and potentially in future versions.